diefenbach/django-lfc/docs/user/manage/page.rst

 **Comments**

 Displays all comments for this page.
-Here one can bulk edit (public, etc.) or delete comments.
+Here you can bulk edit (public, etc.) or delete comments.

 SEO